platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 {{% /note %}}

-You can set billing alerts to get notified through email when your [invoice estimate](#invoice-estimates-and-cost-projections) reaches a defined threshold.
+You can set billing alerts to receive an email when your [current month estimate](#current-month-estimate) reaches a defined threshold.

 {{% note theme="warning" title="Warning"%}}
-Invoice estimates are computed once a day only.
+Current month estimates are computed once a day only.
-Therefore, email notifications can only be triggered once a day as well.
+Therefore, email notifications can only be triggered once a day too.

 You may want to increase your billing alert threshold after receiving an email notification.
-However, if the new threshold is reached later on the same day, you won't get notified until the following day, when the invoice estimate is computed again.
+However, if the new threshold is reached later on the same day, **you won't get notified until the following day**, when the invoice estimate is computed again.
 {{% /note %}}

 To set a billing alert on your organization: